DESIGNING AT STRYKER

 Timeline: August - October 2023: approx. 2 months (4 Sprints)

-At Stryker, I initiated and facilitated a “Hooked” workshop to explore how we could apply Nir Eyal’s habit-forming framework to enhance user engagement and retention.
-The Hooked model, focused on four key phases—trigger, action, variable reward, and investment—guided our approach to designing products that foster lasting user habits.
+At Stryker, I initiated and facilitated a “Hooked” workshop to explore how we could apply Nir Eyal’s habit forming framework to enhance user engagement and retention.

 Our goal was to create a product that users instinctively turn to during their knee recovery, making it both useful and engaging.

-As a result, we developed a clearer understanding of the user journey and prioritised a list of feature changes aligned with the Hooked principles, aimed at driving long-term user satisfaction and product growth.
+As a result, we developed a clearer understanding of the user journey and prioritised a list of feature changes aligned with the Hooked principles, aimed at driving long term user satisfaction and product growth.